 An ordinary shrub by the road has been transformed into a small work of art!
 It’s that simple!

-FAQ: What if there is nothing in the foreground to focus on?
+FAQ: What if there is nothing in front of the sparkle spot to focus on?

 Switch the focus mode from AF (Auto focus) to MF (Manual focus) (Note that this is not the M mode in shooting mode!), and manually turn the focus ring on the lens.

 Turn the ring in the direction that will place the focus as near as possible to the camera (e.g. clockwise for Canon lenses).
 If you are not sure which direction to turn the ring, have a glance through the viewfinder or at the Live View image on the LCD screen while turning the ring to see which direction creates a larger blur.

 If you do so, you should be able to take marvellous photos like the one below.

 Remember the glittering water surface from Step 1?
 This is what I got when I created bokeh circles from it.

 As nightscapes tend to feature points of light, you can also apply the same method!
 Once you have mastered MF, you will be able to create bokeh circles with just about anything.

 Learn more about what you can do with bokeh circles here:

 How to Create a Sparkly Background with Bokeh Circles for Pretty Trinket Pictures